wilsonliaows/docs/features/batch-processing.md

 ## Batch triggers

 For normal triggers, 1 [trigger event](https://docs.workato.com/recipes/triggers.html) often contains 1 data record.
-For example, "a new account is create in Salesforce" is 1 trigger event.
+For example, "a new account is created in Salesforce" is 1 trigger event.
 It will trigger a Workato [recipe](https://docs.workato.com/workato-concepts.html#recipes) to create a [job](https://docs.workato.com/recipes/jobs.html) and process 1 data record (i.e. that new account in Salesforce).

 For Batch triggers, 1 trigger event contains multiple records (e.g. 50 accounts in Salesforce).
 A job will thus process multiple records at once.
 The `Batch size` determines the maximum number of records in 1 trigger event.